-How to get started: Watch a couple of YouTube design tutorials or courses and try the tools yourself.
+How to get started: Watch a couple of YouTube design tutorials or take some courses on Udemy, and try the tools yourself.
 You’ve got the popular Adobe Creative Cloud , cheaper alternatives like Affinity, and even free ones such as GIMP or Krita.
 Next, master your trade and start looking for clients on freelancing websites or by showcasing your work on Behance or Dribbble, where people are searching for new talent to do their design work.

-Like freelancing, there are so many work at home jobs you can pursue.
+Like freelancing, there are so many work-at-home jobs you can pursue.
 Just be open and think about what you really want to be doing, either full-time or part-time.
 Here are more jobs to do from home:

 - Travel agent

 - Digital marketing manager

 - Pet sitter

 Each of these roles offers the potential to work from anywhere, allowing you to move as needed without disrupting your career.
 For a more in-depth analysis, check out this article about jobs that are great if you move a lot.

 Make sure to do a thorough check-up of the client or company you intend to work for.
 Ask a couple of people who’re already doing the job you want to see if it’s a legit work-from-home opportunity and avoid scams.
 As a general rule of thumb, avoid anyone who is asking for a starting fee and make sure you talk to a real person.
 Research the company’s information in close detail too, using Crunchbase or typing in news: “company name” in your web browser.